Best daily deals

 A hand holds a Apple AirPods (3rd generation) earbud by the stem to reveal the open-type fit and embedded sensors.

-The Apple AirPods (3rd generation) has a slightly angled design that supposedly makes for a more comfortable fit.
+The Apple AirPods (3rd generation) have a slightly angled design that supposedly provides a more comfortable fit.

 In that light, you may want to check out alternatives to the AirPods and AirPods Pro that may play a little nicer with Android phones.
-There’s a lot on the market nowadays and there’s plenty of really cool models to choose from that may work famously for you.
-Still, it’s worth noting that even with the drawbacks: AirPods or AirPods Pro could still be the right fit for you depending on availability in your country, or even a happenstance of pricing.
-AirPods aren’t bad on Android, they’re not a complete product.
+There’s a lot on the market nowadays, and there are plenty of really cool models to choose from that may work famously for you.
+Still, it’s worth noting that even with the drawbacks, AirPods or AirPods Pro could still be the right fit for you depending on availability in your country or even a happenstance of pricing.
+AirPods aren’t bad on Android; they’re not a complete product.